hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Installing the Software
 -------------------------

-Install the Helm charts needed to start a standalone Canton Network cluster.
+Install the Helm charts needed to start an SV node connected to the cluster.
 To make these commands work, you will need to meet a few preconditions.
 The first is that there needs to be an environment variable defined to refer to the version of the Helm charts necessary to connect to this environment: